-- Output: Fully integrated warehouse and staging area complex. - Efficiency: Provide required Personal Protective Equipment to local governments, state agencies, long-term care facilities (LTCF), and hospitals. - Explanatory: Zoning, funding, and staffing.
+Output: Fully integrated warehouse and staging area complex.

+Efficiency: Provide stakeholders with assets timely.

+Explanatory: Zoning, funding, and staffing.
-o Task (C.2.2.1): Develop the warehouse and accompanying land into the State Staging Area with a parking area, dispatching 53-foot trailers to support major disaster events of a hurricane, New Madrid seismic, or pandemic-type events.

-o Task (C.2.2.2): Be prepared to store and distribute donation supplies through the warehouse and distribution system.
+- Task (C.2.2.1): Develop the warehouse and accompanying land into the State Staging Area with a parking area, dispatching 53-foot trailers to support major disaster events of a hurricane, New Madrid seismic, or pandemic-type events. - Task (C.2.2.2): Be prepared to store and distribute donation supplies through the warehouse and distribution system.